d4nh-Le/Portfolio/README.md

 After a lot of attempts and researchs, I have successfully hosted the project on the internet.

 ## Future Plans
-Some features I would like to add in the futures:
+Some features I would like to add in the future:
 - [X] Responsive designs for mobile devices.
+- [ ] Monitor features for my website visits and traffics
 - [ ] Blog features where I can post not just my projects, but also stories or experience and what I have learnt from them.
 - [ ] Feeds retrieved from media such as Linkedin.